 From aws-data-analytics

-Inventories and audits AWS Glue Data Catalog assets across S3 tables, Redshift-federated, and remote Iceberg catalogs.
-For listing catalogs, databases, tables and data landscape overviews.
+Full inventory and audit of AWS Glue Data Catalog assets across S3 Tables, Redshift-federated, and remote Iceberg catalogs.
+Use for catalog overview, listing tables, or data landscape mapping.

 Structured inventory and cataloging across your AWS data landscape: Glue Data Catalog with S3 Tables, Redshift-federated, and remote Iceberg catalogs.